Expressive Arts

 Understanding of cubist theory, understanding and use of proportion in portraits, imaginative application of line and colour to design a ceramic relief portrait, use of ceramic techniques (slab building, ceramic addition and ceramic subtraction), accurate application of paint.

-Term 3 - Art Around the World
+Term 3 - Day of the Dead

 Term 4 - Observational Drawing